seelabs/scratch_docs/xls-xchainbridge.md

 **`IssuingChainDoor`**

 The door account on the issuing chain.
-For an XRP-XRP bridge, this must be the genesis account (the account that is created when the network is first started, which contains all of the XRP).
+For a XRP-XRP bridge, this must be the genesis account (the account that is created when the network is first started, which contains all of the XRP).

 **`IssuingChainIssue`**

 The asset that is minted and burned on the issuing chain.
 For an IOU-IOU bridge, the issuer of the asset must be the door account on the issuing chain, to avoid supply issues.

 ###### 2.1.1.1.3. `SignatureReward`
-The total amount, in XRP, to be rewarded for providing a signatures for a cross-chain transfer or for signing for the cross-chain reward.
+The total amount, in XRP, to be rewarded for providing a signature for a cross-chain transfer or for signing for the cross-chain reward.
 This will be split among the signers.

 ###### 2.1.1.1.4. `MinAccountCreateAmount`
 The minimum amount, in XRP, required for a `XChainCreateAccountCommit` transaction.
 If this is not present, the `XChainCreateAccountCommit` transaction will fail.
 This field can only be present on XRP-XRP bridges.

 ###### 2.1.1.1.5. `XChainAccountClaimCount`
 A counter used to order the execution of account create transactions.
 It is incremented every time a `XChainAccountCreateCommit` transaction is "claimed" on the destination chain.
 When the "claim" transaction is run on the destination chain, the `XChainAccountClaimCount` must match the value that the `XChainAccountCreateCount` had at the time the `XChainAccountClaimCount` was run on the source chain.
-This orders the claims to run in the same order that the `XChainAccountCreateCommit` transactions ran on the source chain and prevents transaction replay.
+This orders the claims so that they run in the same order that the `XChainAccountCreateCommit` transactions ran on the source chain, to prevent transaction replay.

 ###### 2.1.1.1.6. `XChainAccountCreateCount`
 A counter used to order the execution of account create transactions.
 It is incremented every time a successful `XChainAccountCreateCommit` transaction is run for the source chain.